 The battery life is excellent, at eight hours while in use and 12 hours on standby.
 It even comes with a spare, so you will never have to worry about them running out.
 The sound transmits via a secure wireless transmission, so you don’t have to worry about the neighbors listening in on your babies’ twin talk.

 This monitor covers all bases with night vision and a two-way talk feature.

 We also love how versatile the Infant Optics monitor is.
 If you want to watch and listen, turn on the screen and audio.
 Want to settle down and watch your favorite Netflix series?
 Use the screen only.
 The monitor has illuminated LED lights to alert you to your babies’ cries.

 - Changeable camera lenses.

-- Some find interference if they have other devices operating on the same frequency.
+- Having other devices operating on the same frequency can sometimes cause interference.

-The digital audio is crystal clear and the parent unit has a range of up to 750 feet.
-It also has a two-way talk function, meaning you can soothe baby with the sound of your voice.
+The digital audio is crystal clear, and the parent unit has a range of up to 750 feet.
+It also has a two-way talk function, meaning you can soothe your baby from anywhere with the sound of your voice.

 The movement pad sets off an alarm if no movement is picked up for over 20 seconds.
-While this can sometimes trigger a false alarm if set on high sensitivity, it’s better to err on the side of caution.
+While this can sometimes trigger a false alarm if set on high sensitivity, many find it better to err on the side of caution.

 - Good two-way audio, with the bonus of monitoring movement.